Introduction to Block Cipher modes

-- Now the leftmost j bits of the encrypted IV are XOR with the first j bits of the plain text. this process will form the first part of the ciphertext and this ciphertext will be transmitted to the receiver.
+- Now the leftmost j bits of the encrypted IV is XOR with the plain text’s first j bits.
+This process will form the first part of the ciphertext, and this ciphertext will be transmitted to the receiver.

-- Now the bits of IV are shifted left by j bit. therefor the rightmost j position of the shift register now has unpredictable data. these rightmost j positions are now filed with the ciphertext. the process will be repeated for all plain text units.
+- Now the bits of IV is shifted left by j bit.
+Therefore the rightmost j position of the shift register now has unpredictable data.
+These rightmost j positions are now filed with the ciphertext.
+The process will be repeated for all plain text units.

 4. OFB mode